thatskymod/Sky-CotL-Scripts/Canvas/README.md

 6. Your mod is updated and ready to use!

 ## Is Canvas safe?
-- Canvas, in its core form, is entirely [safe](https://www.virustotal.com/gui/file/b80b90c6e80cf64f471ed33222dce893b9dd25df231fa49936cdb658f454bf1c), and its source code is publicly [available](https://github.com/artdeell/Canvas-Open-Source).
+- Canvas, in its core form, is entirely [safe](https://www.virustotal.com/gui/file/e307b3a1f917083c24615f9ae331f236efd9cd1d8d2126bfed983f08d53c452c), and its source code is publicly [available](https://github.com/artdeell/Canvas-Open-Source).
 This contributes to the app's transparency, and allows others to view, use, modify, and reproduce its source code.
 Canvas does permit modifications, from either third-party sources or not, to take complete charge of your active Sky instance, which includes the ability to access your account information and more.
 Therefore, exercising discretion and considering user reviews prior to usage is strongly recommended.
 Certain modifications present features viewed as 'risky', such as spam honk, teleportation by coordinates, auto melt, and more.
 These can attract attention from others and potentially result in reporting to TGC.
 It's important to note that any actions related to **cheating**, **hacking** or **exploiting** are **expressly forbidden** by TGC's [EULA/ToS](https://thatgamecompany.helpshift.com/hc/en/17-sky-children-of-the-light/faq/460-eula-terms-of-service/).
 Accounts identified as participating in these activities may be subject to **permanent closure**.

 ## Knowledge Base
-Answers to frequently asked questions and usage guides for particular functions are provided here: [DOCS.md](./DOCS.md)
+Answers to frequently asked questions and usage guides for particular functions are provided in the [Knowledge Base](./KNOWLEDGE.md).

 ## Troubleshooting
 Please visit the [Troubleshooting Guide](./TROUBLESHOOTING.md) to learn solutions for common problems.